alundiak/showcases/CQRS/README.md

 ChatGPT:

 > CQRS separates read and write operations for a data store.
 Commands modify the state, and queries retrieve data.

+## Videos mentioning CQRS

+https://www.youtube.com/watch?v=LvmPa7YKgqM (suggested from devstyle.pl)

+> Event sourcing architectures naturally lead to messaging and CQRS-based services.
+We can benefit from getting rid of typical relational database models and replacing them with event reconstruction.